kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

   }
 };
 {% endprism %}
-`XMLHttpRequest` will request and display data without error but the console message, however we write it, will return anyway.
+In this example, `XMLHttpRequest` probably requested and displayed data without error, but the console message displayed anyway.
 This is because it's doing very limited checks.

 The code using logical "AND" will only load the content onto the page if `getArticleInfo.readyState` equals `4` at the same time that `getArticleInfo.status` equals `200`.
 If `getArticleInfo.readyState` equals `3` (meaning that data is still loading), it won't place content on the page.